top of page

 The document that the press termed a “diary” would be more accurately described as notes and memoirs, since they were written after the author arrived in America.
 The entries cover several years of de Raylan's life, from his high school studies in Russia (1888) to his first steps on American soil (1892).
 They tell the story, worthy of a best-selling detective novel, of his transition into life as a man and the circumstances of his flight from Russia.
 Unfortunately, the brevity of the newspaper article and the probable inaccuracies of the translation from Russian do not give a clear picture of the events and experiences de Raylan describes.

-Only when this book about de Raylan was almost fully written was it discovered[7] that, in 1917, a professor at University of Odessa named V.N.
+Only when this book about de Raylan was almost fully written was it discovered[7] that, in 1917, a professor at the University of Odessa named V.N.
 Obraztsov[8] had published an extensive article in the Russian magazine Historical Bulletin[9] containing an interview with de Raylan’s mother.
 In it, she recounted details about her daughter Anna Terletzki’s life, from her birth to her flight to America.

 Anna’s mother, Serafima Petrovna, had personally appealed to Professor Obraztsov to publish the story of her daughter, sharing memories and documents such as her correspondences with the investigating judge in Russia and the Chicago consul Schlippenbach.
 One reason motivating Serafima Terletzki to make her family’s story public was the article “A Little Historical Secret” by her distant relative N. Vitashevski[10], which was published in 1915, also in Historical Bulletin[11].
 In it, the author, based on rumors and gossip he’d heard from his sister and aunt, writes about a mysterious child: a boy of unknown origin, raised in the Terletzki family under the guise of a girl.